A Technical Introducition to MathML Core for Writing Mathematics on the Web

 While it can be implemented with invisible operators and lots of CSS trickery, numbers with repeating decimals are better represented in MathML Core as fractions, mixed fractions or infinite sums.

-If a mixed fraction is used, it should include an invisible plus operator.
+If a mixed fraction is used, it should include an invisible plus inside an <mo> between the terms.
+Place the full expression inside an <mrow> if appropriate.

 Infinity